 At the beginning of the 2010 high goal season he was asked to have a trial with the Dubai team, in which he was able to play with some of the best players in the world including world number one Adolfo Cambiaso.
 After this trial he was chosen to be reserve for the team throughout the Queen’s cup and the Gold cup, of which Dubai ran out the winners in both tournaments of the British Open.
 Later in the season he played tournaments up to 8 goal at Cowdray Park Polo Club in Midhurst, and expanded his polo pony string further.
 Sean has recently been out to Argentina at La Dolfina.

 Heloise started riding around the age of 7 and started playing polo at 13.
 Heloise married Sean in 2013 after meeting through polo in 2006.
-Heloise has a grass handicap of 1 goal an arena handicap of 3 goals and Ladies handicap of 6.
+Heloise has a grass handicap of 2 goals, an arena handicap of 3 goals and Ladies handicap of 6.
 She represented Great Britain in the first ever Ladies International tournament in Iran against Iran and Australia with a victory for GB.

 She is a skilled, strong female player with a passion for polo, and is an enthusiastic, encouraging and talented instructor.